By Marisa Moore, MBA, RDN, LD

 Luckily, eating with reduced inflammation in mind may be easier than you think.

 - Let fruits and vegetables make up at least half your plate at meals.
 Take care to regularly fit in fresh, frozen or dried berries and cherries.
 Be sure to eat a variety of vegetables, including leafy greens such as kale, chard and Brussels sprouts.

 - Opt for plant-based sources of protein including beans, nuts and seeds.

 - Choose whole grains instead of refined ones.
-Swap brown, black or wild rice for white rice; whole oats or barley for cream of wheat; and whole-wheat bread instead of white.
+Give up white rice and replace it with brown, black or wild rice; whole oats or barley for cream of wheat; and whole-wheat bread instead of white.

-- Swap heart-healthy fats for not so healthy ones.
+- Pick heart-healthy fats as opposed to not so healthy ones.
 Olive oil, avocados, nuts and seeds are a few delicious choices.

 - Choose fatty fish such as salmon, sardines and anchovies to get a heart-healthy dose of omega-3 fatty acids.

 - Season your meals with fresh herbs and spices.
 They pack a flavorful and antioxidant-rich punch.